If you don’t use ketchup all that often, each bottle stays open for at least a couple of months, if not more. Can ketchup go bad?

 If you’re like me and use yours roughly two or three times a month, that bottle you’ve just opened will sit in storage for the next four or five months, at least.

-At a certain point, you’ll start wondering if it’s still safe to eat, and how long it really keeps for.
+And at a certain point, you’ll start wondering if it’s still safe to eat, and how long is ketchup good for.

-If you’re at that point, this article is for you.
+If that sounds familiar, this article is for you.

 Look for the following when checking if your ketchup is still okay to eat: